MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-update-offline.md

 ## Add pages to your local Git repository

 We author pages using [Markdown format](./markdown-guidance.md).
-Add a Markdown file to your local branch for each page and sub-page that you want to add to your wiki.
+Add a Markdown file to your local branch for each page and subpage that you want to add to your wiki.

 ### Add pages